-- WP 6.1 Efficient parallelization of Sensing Processing - > WP 6.2 Implementation of Distributed Signal Processing Algorithms - > WP 6.3 Algorithm/computation resource management
+- WP 6.1 Efficient parallelization of Sensing Processing - ➤ WP 6.2 Implementation of Distributed Signal Processing Algorithms - > WP 6.3 Algorithm/computation resource management

-We are now 2 years into the UDRC research programme and this report gives an update on the progress, highlights and the future focus of the research within the Edinburgh Consortium.
+We are now at the half way point of the UDRC research programme and this report gives an update on the progress, highlights and the future focus of the research within the Edinburgh Consortium.
 This report also informs the mid-term review process of the significant progress against our original grant proposal.
 The first year of UDRC established an exciting and challenging research programme with the creation of a team with diverse expertise in the field of signal processing.
 The second year has built steadily on this and developed world leading focused research in signal processing for defence addressing critical gaps for defence application.
-Over the two years, the Edinburgh Consortium have produced 59 papers in total, made up of 17 journal papers, 36 conference papers with a further 6 papers submitted.
+During this period, the Edinburgh Consortium have produced 69 papers in total, made up of 1 patent, 14 journal papers, 47 conference papers with a further 7 papers submitted or due to be submitted.